msvalina/msvalina.github.io/content/behavior-and-environment.rst

 wont do that Behavior.
 But if they ask for 10$ and you want to do it, and you have the money with you, Behavior will happen.
 The takeaway here is that Motivation is like a wave.
 It comes and goes, everybody knows that.
-But where great idea is, is that **by making things simplier or more easy to do we don't have to rely on Motivation.**
+But where great idea is, is that **by making things simpler or more easy to do we don't have to rely on Motivation.**